evan-kapantais/gatsby-blog/src/posts/weather-app-in-react/weather-app-in-react.md

 ---
-title: Making A Weather App In React Using Geolocation And The Fetch API
+title: Weather App in React
-subtitle: Using the fetch api, geolocation and data from openweathermap.org to make a simple weather application.
+subtitle: Using geolocation, the fetch api and data from Open Weather Map.
 author: Evan Kapantais
 date: '2020-04-10'
 featuredImage: sara-the-freak-A4UojtraSrw-unsplash.jpg